gluster/glusterdocs/Install-Guide/Overview.md

 when using file sizes at of least 16KB (with a sweet spot around 128KB or so).

+#### What is the cost and complexity required to set up cluster?

-#### How many billions of dollars is it going to cost to setup a cluster?
+Question: How many billions of dollars is it going to cost to setup a cluster?
 Don’t I need redundant networking, super fast SSD’s, technology from Alpha Centauri delivered by men in black, etc…?

 I have never seen anyone spend even close to a billion, unless they got the rust proof coating on the servers.
 You don’t seem like the type that